 - Change the Allow Null settings for a column.

 However, you can disable this option in the settings.
-We will see how we can disable this option in SQL Server Management Studio.
+We will see how to do so in SQL Server Management Studio.

 You can remove this error by disabling the the Prevent saving changes that require the table re-creation option in settings.
-The following steps will guide you to disable this option:
+Follow the below steps to do so.

-- Go to Tools menu, click Options to open the options window.
+- Go to the Tools menu and click Options to open the options window.

-- Click on Designers options and uncheck the option Prevent saving changes that require the table re-creation to disable the option and click OK.
+- Click on Designers options and uncheck the option Prevent saving changes that require the table re-creation to disable the option if it is checked already and click OK.

 Read: Identity Column in SQL Server

-It is not necessary that you disable the Prevent saving changes that require the table re-creation option.
-You can also use the ALTER TABLE statement to perform some of the operations that generate this error.
+You don’t need to disable the Prevent saving changes that require the table re-creation option.
+You can also use the ALTER TABLE statement to perform some operations that generate this error.

-However, if you do this with the ALTER TABLE statement, you will not face this error.
+However, you will not face this error if you do this with the ALTER TABLE statement.
 Note that the data type conversion of a column should be possible.

-- Consider the following structre of a table ProductsTable.
+- Consider the following structure of a product table: ProductsTable.

 - Let us say you want to change the data type of the ProductID column from int to nchar(20).
 You will write the ALTER TABLE statement as: